Max video resolution: 5K/30 fps

 DJI’s Osmo Action was the first action cam to recognize the importance of a front-facing display, so that influencers could more easily frame themselves in photos and videos.

 The GoPro Hero9 has followed suit with a front-facing screen of its own.
 At 1.4 inches, the Hero9’s color screen is the same size as that on the Osmo Action, and helped when I tried to take a photo or video of myself.

 With the Hero8, GoPro’s action camera underwent a significant design change, which has been refined a bit with the Hero9.
 Like the GoPro Hero8 and the GoPro Hero Max, the Hero9 has foldable “fingers” on the bottom that let you more easily attach it to various mounts and accessories.

 GoPro also made the side door on the Hero9 much more secure; with the Hero8, it was prone to flying off when unlatched.
 Open this door, and you can swap out the battery and access the Hero9’s USB-C charging port, as well as the camera’s microSD card slot.

 Another improvement from the previous generation makes the Hero9’s lens cover is removable, which means that you’ll be able to attach third-party filters and the like when they’re available.
-GoPro itself has announced the Max Lens Mod ($99, available October), which will provide a 155-degree field of view, and will let you lock the horizon, so you can rotate the camera 360 degrees horizontally, and still get smooth, level video.
+GoPro itself has the Max Lens Mod, which will provide a 155-degree field of view, and will let you lock the horizon, so you can rotate the camera 360 degrees horizontally, and still get smooth, level video.
 We're currently evaluating it, and will update this review accordingly.